Current planned works

 - Some trees within the work zone may need to be trimmed.

-For asphalt rejuvenation works, Kellehers Road in Pottsville, between and Overall Drive and Tallon Court will be temporarily closed during work hours.
+For asphalt rejuvenation works, Kellehers Road, Tallon Court and Overall Drive in Pottsville will be temporarily closed during work hours.

 What to expect: